 How big is its music library?

-Spotify’s strong influx of tracks has helped jettison it into the stratosphere, with a heavy focus on promoting new tracks and breakthrough artists.
+Spotify’s strong influx of tracks over the years has helped jettison it into the stratosphere, with a heavy focus on promoting new tracks and breakthrough artists.
 Curated playlists are almost always the first thing you see when you load any version of the app, with the service seemingly designing playlists for almost every musical subgenre.
 These are constantly being updated too, so your favorite ones never grate following extended use.

 Discover Weekly, the playlist based off your listening preferences, has come leaps and bounds in the last few years with the nuances of its suggestions, although Apple’s For You playlist (introduced in 2016) now largely offers the same feature so it’s no longer the special boon it was once.